- 209 Fort York Blvd

 From the lobby doors at Neptune and Neptune II at Waterpark City, you're mere minutes from the Entertainment District.
 Sports fans can stroll to the Rogers Centre for a Jays game, or hop a streetcar for the Leafs and Raptors at Scotiabank Arena.
 If you're feeling touristy, then head to the CN Tower, ogle deep sea oddities at Ripley's Aquarium, or spend a day at Steam Whistle Brewing.

 Deciding what's for dinner can be a difficult task — and it's about to get a lot harder for those living at 215 Fort York Boulevard.
 A short walk north will lead you to acclaimed King Street restaurants like Lee, Rodney's Oyster House, Spice Route, Jacob & Co.
 Steakhouse, Wilbur Mexicana, and more.
 Should you head east, you'll encounter casual favourites like Wayne Gretzky's, La Carnita, and Boston Pizza.

 Nightlife is never lacking if you live near the Entertainment District, but that's especially true when you're also close to trendy bars in Liberty Village and King West.
 Local favourites include the Addison Residence for bars games and the occasional celebrity sighting, the Town Crier for imported beers in a classy pub, C’est What? for craft beers, and the Fifth Social Club and Orchid Nightclub for a lively evening.

-Even drivers at 209 Fort York Blvd have it made with this location — a short drive south will have you on Lake Shore Blvd in minutes, making it a breeze to connect to the Gardiner Expressway.
+Even drivers at 215 Fort York Blvd have it made with this location.
+A short drive south will bring you to Lake Shore Boulevard in minutes, making it easy to connect to the Gardiner Expressway.
 Given all this, it's not hard to see why the Neptune Condos have always been in such high demand.

 Listings For Sale